28 LikesConstruction & Property

 Surveyors can become qualified through a degree, a Higher National Diploma, BTEC or an advanced apprenticeship in construction.
 You will need GCSEs in English, maths, IT and science as well as A-levels with at least one Science subject.

-Tradespeople tend to train through intermediate / advanced apprenticeships in construction.
+Tradespeople tend to train through intermediate or advanced apprenticeships in construction.
 You should aim for at least five GCSEs including maths and English.

 To work as a construction manager you will usually need a foundation degree or higher national diploma in construction management or something similar.